curology/radiance-ui/docs/dialogModal.md

 # DialogModal

-Dialog modals behave similarly on mobile as the `Immersive Modal`.

-Dialog modals should not be used to display large amounts of content, use `Immersive modal` instead.

 Dialog modals shouldn't contain large content and should not scroll unless screen size dictates it.
+To display large amounts of content, use `Immersive modal` instead.

-Dialog modals doesn't contain a Close button, they require a user to make a choice between options and are not closable on click/tap outside.
+Dialog modals doen't contain a Close button, they require a user to make a choice between options and are not closable on click/tap outside.

-Dialog Modals should always contain at least 1 button but are flexible to either stack multiple buttons or put them in a row.
+Dialog Modals should always contain at least 1 button and the logic should close the modal at some point.

 ## Usage